dexie/dexie-website/docs/Table/Table.hook('updating').md

 ### Parameters
 <table>
 <tr><td>modifications</td><td>An <i>Object</i> where property names are the key-paths to the properties being modified and values are the new values being set.
-Deletions of properties are represented by a value of <i>undefined</i>, i.e. modifications.hasOwnPropert(propName) will be true, but the value will be <i>undefined</i>.
+Deletions of properties are represented by a value of <i>undefined</i>, i.e. modifications.hasOwnProperty(propName) will be true, but the value will be <i>undefined</i>.
 You must not make changes to this object.
 Instead, you can return a new modifications object containing the additional modifications you want to apply.</td></tr>
 <tr><td>primKey</td><td>The primary key of the object being updated</td></tr>
 <tr><td>obj</td><td>Object that is about to be updated.
 This object must not be modified.
 Instead return a new modification object containing additional or replaced modifications to make.</td></tr>
 <tr><td>transaction</td><td><a href="/docs/Transaction/Transaction">Transaction</a> instance.</td></tr>